The Failed Conquest of Canaan

 Deborah

-She was a prophetess and is the only judge who’s female.
+She was a prophetess and is the only female judge.
 She helped lead Israel alongside Barak against the Canaanite general Sisera.

 Gideon